 Birding Guides in Ecuador

 Lodge manager, Alejandro Valenzuela Guerrero, says the group visits Cabañas San Isidro about once a month to identify and photograph birds.
 He is doing everything he can to encourage the club to continue exploring the area.
-He understands that lodges need to have a good relationship with locals and that this relationship is strengthened by sharing a common interest, like birdwatching.
+He understands that lodges need to have a good relationship with locals.
+Moreover, relationships are strengthened by sharing a common interest, like birdwatching.

 Birdwatching in Ecuador is not a common hobby.
 Ecuadorians are just beginning to learn about their own wild places.
 Many Ecuadorian lodges that cater to birdwatchers only receive foreign guests.
 It is a Catch-22 for many places.
 Foreigners can afford to pay more than most Ecuadorians and the Ecuadorians who can afford to visit these lodges prefer to travel out-of-country to places like Orlando and Miami.
 But for Ecuadorian tourism to grow in a sustainable manner, especially eco-tourism, Ecuadorians need to be a vibrant part of not just the labor side of the business, but of the customer-side as well.